Daniel 7:9-10, 13-14

 He is the king, the Lord of all the earth, as we sing in today’s Psalm.
 But is He truly the Lord of our hearts and minds?

-The last word God speaks from heaven today is a command — “Listen to Him” (see Deuteronomy 18:15-19).
-The word of the Lord should be like a lamp shining in the darkness of our days, as Peter tells us in today’s First Reading.
+The last word God speaks from heaven today is a command—“Listen to Him” (see Deuteronomy 18:15–19).
+The Word of the Lord should be like a lamp shining in the darkness of our days, as Peter tells us in today’s Second Reading.

 How well are we listening?
 Do we attend to His word each day?

 Let us today rededicate ourselves to listening.
 Let us hear Him as the word of life, the bright morning star of divine life waiting to arise in our hearts (see Revelation 2:28; 22:16).